 It can be difficult to figure out how to best manage all of your relationships with the people in your professional & personal life when you have a business to run at the same time.

 Running your own business takes a great deal of time, energy, and resources, which doesn’t leave much room for your family, friends, or even professional contacts.

 So, to stay on top of all those relationships, it becomes necessary to have a plan and to put in deliberate effort because you are in one of the busiest and most stressful occupations as a business owner.
-The advice we’re going to discuss here will give you various ways to manage it effectively.
+The things we’re going to discuss in this post will give you various ways to manage it effectively.

 Checking In: The Key to Human Maintenance

 Whether they’re a colleague or a friend you’ve known for many years, the people in your life need to hear from you once in a while, and in the same way, you need to hear from them, too.

 We basically all want to see that someone is going to take the initiative and reach out because that’s how we know that we are important to them.
 While this is more prevalent with our personal contacts, it applies just the same to people we work with.

 For example, if you have an idea for a new project or some kind of partnership, then you’re going to run through your mental files of colleagues to decide which of those people with whom you want to work with on the new project.
 Who would you be more likely to choose?

 Regardless of how long you’ve known them, you would most likely choose a person you hear from the most often.
 So, if you think about this from the point-of-view of other people, you can see how important it is that you keep yourself on their radar because it allows an opportunity for mutual benefit.